vuestorefront/vue-storefront/packages/core/docs/commercetools/migrate/1.3.2/index.md

 ### Recommended customer scopes

-Image below show a list of recommended scopes for the API client configured in the `api` section should have.
+The image below shows a list of recommended scopes for the API client configured in the `api` section should have.

 ![Image showing list of recommended scopes for the customers](./customer_scopes.jpg)

 ### Recommended server scopes

-Image below show a list of recommended scopes for the API client configured in the `serverApi` section should have.
+The image below shows a list of recommended scopes for the API client configured in the `serverApi` section should have.

 ![Image showing list of recommended scopes for the server](./server_scopes.jpg)